-When the Department of Alternatives holds its first
+When the Department of Alternatives holds its first open house

 on Thursday it won't just be showing off downtown Detroit's newest co-working space, but the latest renovation at a big building in the Motor City's Central Business District.

 is occupying the second floor of 1514 Washington Blvd., at the corner of Clifford in the shadow of the David Whitney Building.
 The founders behind LOVELAND Technologies